BabylonJS/Documentation/content/features/featuresDeepDive/mesh/bonesSkeletons.md

 <Playground id="#92Y727" title="Loading Model" description="Loading a model with multiple skinned meshes."/>

-In this case, all of the skinned meshes have the the identity transform and any of these meshes passed to `Bone` methods will be equivalent, but this is not always the case.
+In this case, all of the skinned meshes have the identity transform and any of these meshes passed to `Bone` methods will be equivalent, but this is not always the case.

 Using the following code, the arms of the `dude` has been moved by `30` units on the `x` axis.
 A box has been placed with a matching transform of the bone to visually see the transform.
 Note that the associated skinned mesh is being passed to `getPosition` and `getRotation`.